 US women's national team to appeal pay claims after working conditions settlement

-The U.S. women's national team can proceed with their appeal over claims for equal pay after a judge on Monday approved a settlement between the United States Soccer Federation (USSF) and the players over working conditions.

-REUTERS: The U.S. women's national team can proceed with their appeal over claims for equal pay after a judge on Monday approved a settlement between the United States Soccer Federation (USSF) and the players over working conditions.
+WASHINGTON: The US women's national team can proceed with their appeal over claims for equal pay after a judge on Monday (Apr 12) approved a settlement between the United States Soccer Federation (USSF) and the players over working conditions.

 The women's team sued their governing body in 2019, alleging gender discrimination in compensation and nearly every other aspect of playing conditions and months later picked up their fourth World Cup as fans chanted "equal pay" during the final.